 hyperspace@gu aims at increasing the exchange of information and foster the interaction among scientists working in general relativity and gravitation.
-The site is edited by Luciano Rezzolla and it is hosted at the Goethe University (Institute for Theoretical Physics) in Frankfurt am Main, Germany.
+The site is edited by Luciano Rezzolla and it is hosted at the Institute for Theoretical Physics of the Goethe University (GU) in Frankfurt am Main, Germany.
 This site is operated under the auspices of the International Society on General Relativity and Gravitation (ISGRG).

 Note: as a result of the migration from the AEI to the Goethe University and for security reasons, all users passwords previously used for hyperspace@aei need to be reset.
 This is easy to do: just follow this link.